tconway7/OOPportfolio.tconway/WeeklyExercises/1GettingStarted/Getting Started.md

 If you complete the exercises above, answer the following questions.

 a.
-What is the latest version of the Java SDK that is available?\
+What is the latest version of the Java SDK that is available?
+Java 17\
 b.
-What is the difference between Java SE and Java ME?\
+What is the difference between Java SE and Java ME?
+Java ME (Micro edition) is specifically designed for devices with low operating power.\
 c.
-Which operating system is Java available for?\
+Which operating system is Java available for?
+A wide range, designed to be platform independant\
 d.
-What is the most popular IDE available for Java apart from Eclipse?\
+What is the most popular IDE available for Java apart from Eclipse?
+IntelliJ\
 e.
 What is the main() function for in a Java program?
+The entry point for a java program